commitspark/graphql-api/README.md

 ## Obtaining the generated GraphQL schema

-Contentlab dynamically extends the GraphQL schema file's content model at runtime with additional types as well as queries and mutations.
+Commitspark dynamically extends the GraphQL schema file's content model at runtime with additional types as well as queries and mutations.
 This extended schema can be retrieved by calling `getSchema()`.

 Compared to schema data obtained through GraphQL introspection, the schema returned here also includes directive